Top 12 Mental Health Charities Making a Big Impact

 100% of donations to research do actually go to fund research.
 They have separate operational grants to help support the costs of running the foundation.
 This means that you can donate with the peace of mind that your donation is going straight to research.

-After Alison Malmon lost her brother to depression, she started Active Minds (originally Open Minds) in an effort to encourage open communication about mental illness struggles among young people.
+After Alison Malmon lost her brother to depression, she started Active Minds (originally Open Minds) to encourage open communication about mental illness struggles among young people.

-Eighteen years later, Active Minds has touched the lives of thousands of college students and young adults all over the nation; even beyond.
-The national chapter network consists of over 550 chapters, with a collective of 15,000 new members annually.
+More than two decades later, Active Minds has touched the lives of thousands of college students and young adults all over the nation, even beyond.
+The national chapter network consists of over 500 chapters, with a collective of 15,000 new members annually.

 Through the peer-to-peer approach, new members work to promote positive mental health, increase awareness, and encourage peers to reach out for help when they need it.